leonardocerliani/Marketing_Analysis_TC/README.md

 # SQL query construction

 ## Identifying sessions
-The database does not contain an unequivocal information about the start and the end of a session, therefore we had to devise a suitable procedure for the existing data.
+The database does not contain unequivocal information about the start and the end of a session, therefore we had to devise a suitable procedure for the existing data.
 In brief:

 - The session_start event was chosen to define the start of the session.
 Within the same day, different events with `event_name="session_start"` were assigned a rank according to their timestamp
 - Every other event before the next session_start was labelled with this rank